 For a beginner, it is very normal to get confused to choose the right longboard for yourself.
-There is a variety of options available in the market.
+There are different types of longboards available in the market.
 All of them are different in look, shape or size.

 But you don’t need to get all nervous about choosing the right longboard for you.
 It isn’t that hard to decide.
 Just start to narrow down your options as per your requirements.
 First, decide the style of longboarding you are going to do.
 There is a lot of longboarding style you can start with.
 Like:

 - Freestyling: It is more about doing tricks than riding distances.

 - Downhill Longboarding: It involves riding high hills and requires high speeds.

 - Freeriding: It means you will be riding hills while mixing it up with slides and curb hops.

 - Cruising: It involves riding down sloped streets, going to class or work.